 Urinary problems may occur following some types of surgery to the bladder, prostate, bowel or womb.
 These problems may be caused by a number of different factors.
 The problems may be temporary and can improve over weeks or months.
 If you have urinary problems after surgery, it may help to do exercises called pelvic floor or Kegel exercises.
 These help to retrain the muscles involved in bladder control.
 A continence nurse can tell you about these.

-After surgery to their prostate, some men have urinary problems due to an overactive bladder.
+After surgery or radiotherapy to the prostate, some men have urinary problems due to an overactive bladder.
 Your doctor can prescribe drugs to help correct this.
 Most men find that their symptoms improve with time.
 Rarely however, if symptoms don’t improve over several months, some men may be offered surgery to improve bladder control.

 Dealing with incontinence

 A wide range of continence aids are available.
 Your district nurse or a specialist continence nurse can arrange supplies for you.
-You may need to pay for these products, as what’s available on the NHS varies in different parts of the country.
-Pads use materials that draw urine away from the body.
-They are small and easily hidden, but secure enough to prevent leakage.
-For men, there are also sheaths for the penis and dribble pouches.
+You may need to pay for these products, as provision on the NHS varies depending on the county in which you live.
+Pads use materials that draw urine away from the body and are designed to protect your skin from moisture damage.
+For men, there are also conveen sheaths which fit to the penis and collect urine in a small bag (this is different to a catheter).

 Tips for dealing with incontinence